Dawn (1928 film)

 Dawn is a 1928 British silent war film directed by Herbert Wilcox and starring Sybil Thorndike, Gordon Craig, and Marie Ault.
 It was produced by Wilcox for his British & Dominions Film Corporation.
-The film was made at Cricklewood Studios with sets designed by Clifford Pember.
+The film was made at Cricklewood Studios in London with sets designed by the art director Clifford Pember.

 Based on a play by Reginald Berkeley, this film tells the story of World War I martyr Edith Cavell.
 Sybil Thorndike stars as Cavell, a nurse who risked her own life by rescuing British prisoners of war from the Germans.
 When Cavell was captured and sentenced to be executed, it sparked international outrage, even from neutral nations.

 Production

 Herbert Wilcox had just made Mumsie (1927), starring Pauline Frederick.
 Wilcox wanted to make another film with Frederick and suggested Noël Coward's The Vortex but Frederick disliked the role.
 Wilcox then saw the statue of Edith Cavell in London and decided to make a film of her life.

 Frederick was enthusiastic at first but dropped out.
 Some claimed it was because there was an outcry at the thought of an American playing Cavell.
 Wilcox claims Frederick was scared off after the German ambassador said that Germany would boycott her films.
 She was replaced with Sybil Thorndike.
 Filming proved difficult.